paschmann/GitHANA/README.md

 GitHANA
 =======

 A native SAP HANA application for comparing and commiting files directly from the Web UI.
-Here is a small video of the usage of the app & you can download the app package here.
+Read more here: [http://scn.sap.com/community/developer-center/hana/blog/2014/08/22/git-hana--a-free-open-source-github-client-for-sap-hana]

 - Compare files between HANA and Github
 - Compare inline or side by side